mikavl/hcloud-ip-failover/README.md

 1. Run the following commands to download a release, extract it to `/root` (or some other directory) and ensure it is executable:

-    curl -sSL https://github.com/mikavl/hcloud-ip-failover/releases/download/v0.0.1/hcloud-ip-failover-v0.0.1-freebsd-amd64.tar.gz | tar -xzC /root chown root:root /root/hcloud-ip-failover
+       curl -sSL https://github.com/mikavl/hcloud-ip-failover/releases/download/v1.0.0/hcloud-ip-failover-v1.0.0-freebsd-amd64.tar.gz | tar -xzf - -C /root
+       chown root:root /root/hcloud-ip-failover
        chmod 0755 /root/hcloud-ip-failover

 2. Create a Hetzner Cloud token and place it in `/root/.hcloud_token`, or place it somewhere else and add the `--token-path` argument to the binary in the next step.

 3. Add a call to `/root/hcloud-ip-failover` to `/etc/rc.gateway_alarm` in order to trigger the failover action when the primary system stops responding on the `SYNC` interface or comes back up:

        # Change the gateway name to whatever you configured on the primary system
        if [ "xPRIMARY_SYNC_GW" = "x$GW" ]; then
          /root/hcloud-ip-failover "$alarm_flag" > /dev/null 2>&1
        fi

 4. Test!
 Shut down the primary, or block ICMP ping on the `SYNC` interface, and ensure that the floating and alias IPs get assigned to the secondary as intended.
-Bring the primary up again and see that the IPs get assigned back to it.
+Bring the primary up again and verify that the IPs get assigned back to it.